bokeh/bokeh.org/_goals/90_DEI.md

 ---
-description: Improve Diversity, Equity, and Inclusion among contributors and users
+description: Improve Diversity, Equity, and Inclusion among Contributors and Users
 ---
 We have repeatedly experienced that diversity, resulting from an inclusive culture, is intrinsically good for the project and a crucial factor in making